JNOSQL/jnosql-book/en/part4/chapter4_2_1.md

 }
 ```

-To work with more than one Document Repository, there are two approaches:
+To work with more than one Document Template, there are two approaches:

 1\) Using qualifieres: